Different Perspectives on the Free Movement of Healthcare Professionals and Students in Europe

 Scientific Advisory Board

 .
-Cécile Le Gal, Full Professor, LICeM, University of Montpellier
+Cécile Le Gal, University Professor, LICeM, University of Montpellier

 .
-Hélène van den Brink, Full Professor, IDRT-santé, Paris-Saclay University
+Hélène van den Brink, University Professor, IDRT-santé, University of Paris-Saclay

 .
 Olivier Debarge, University Professor, CRDT, University of Reims Champagne